Chart Color Schemes

 Albanvale's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-The most prevalent medical conditions are asthma and arthritis, affecting 7.1% and 7.0% respectively.
-72.5% of residents report no medical ailments, close to Greater Melbourne's 73.5%.
-There is a higher proportion of seniors aged 65+ at 19.5% (1,098 people), compared to Greater Melbourne's 17.9%.
-Health outcomes among seniors require more attention than the broader population.
+The most common conditions are asthma (7.1%) and arthritis (7.0%), with 72.5% reporting no medical ailments, close to Greater Melbourne's 73.5%.
+Albanvale has a higher proportion of seniors aged 65 and over at 19.5% (1,099 people) compared to Greater Melbourne's 17.9%, presenting additional health challenges requiring more attention.

 Frequently Asked Questions - Health